blakeblackshear/frigate/docs/docs/frigate/installation.md

 ### Operating System

-Frigate runs best with docker installed on bare metal debian-based distributions.
-For ideal performance, Frigate needs access to underlying hardware for the Coral and GPU devices.
-Running Frigate in a VM on top of Proxmox, ESXi, Virtualbox, etc. is not recommended.
-The virtualization layer often introduces a sizable amount of overhead for communication with Coral devices, but [not in all circumstances](https://github.com/blakeblackshear/frigate/discussions/1837).
+Frigate runs best with Docker installed on bare metal Debian-based distributions.
+For ideal performance, Frigate needs low overhead access to underlying hardware for the Coral and GPU devices.
+Running Frigate in a VM on top of Proxmox, ESXi, Virtualbox, etc. is not recommended though [some users have had success with Proxmox](#proxmox).

 Windows is not officially supported, but some users have had success getting it to run under WSL or Virtualbox.
 Getting the GPU and/or Coral devices properly passed to Frigate may be difficult or impossible.
 Search previous discussions or issues for help.